Types of Sentences

 - It was raining, yet he did not take an umbrella.

-It may be noted that in the above sentences comma comes before the conjunction.
+It may be noted that in the above sentences comma comes before each of the coordinating conjunction.

-If the independent clauses are very short and related either a comma or a conjunction can be used to join the clauses.
+If the independent clauses are very short and very closely related, either a comma or a co coordinating conjunction can be used to join the clauses.

 - Mary cleaned the house, John disposed the waste (only comma)

-- Mary cleaned the house and John disposed the waste (only conjunction)
+- Mary cleaned the house and John disposed the waste (only coordinating conjunction)

 - Mary drank a lot of water; the long walk in the sun had made her very thirsty.